Skip to main content

 A. Vision Statement

-The University of Wisconsin-La Crosse Physical Therapy Program will be a recognized leader in evidence-based, clinically integrated, physical therapy education through collaboration among uniquely specialized professionals and institutions, serving diverse student and community populations and the physical therapy profession.
+The University of Wisconsin-La Crosse Physical Therapy Program will be a recognized leader in evidence-based, clinically integrated, physical therapy education through collaboration among uniquely specialized professionals and institutions, serving a variety of student and community populations and the physical therapy profession.

 B. Mission Statement

-The mission of the DPT Program is to produce physical therapists who are autonomous practitioners and leaders in the prevention, diagnosis and treatment of movement dysfunction, and who enhance the health and functional abilities of the Wisconsin public.
+The University of Wisconsin-La Crosse Physical Therapy Program will graduate Doctors of Physical Therapy who become licensed physical therapists competent in the prevention, diagnosis, and treatment of movement dysfunction, and who enhance the health and functional well-being of the communities they serve in the State of Wisconsin and beyond.

 C. Philosophy

-The faculty believes that the professional education of physical therapists is complex and multifaceted.
-It involves the student, the faculty, the academic institution and the professional community.
-The faculty further believes that the learning environment must be student-centered in order to maximize the learner performance.
-Faculty also recognizes students possess a wide array of desires, past experiences, and capability to learn.
-Therefore, the program promotes teaching styles that encourage students to be active learners and to take responsibility for their own learning.
+The faculty believes physical therapy education is complex, involving the student, faculty, academic institution, and professional community.
+The faculty further believes that the learning environment must be learner-centered to maximize the student’s performance based on their wide array of desires, past experiences, and learning capabilities.
+Therefore, the program promotes teaching styles that encourage active learning and student ownership of their success.

-Professionalism is central to the educational process and will be modeled for and developed in students as an integral part of their academic and clinical learning.
-Therefore, the program promotes inclusion of professional behaviors into the curriculum as a required component for many academic courses and all clinical courses.
+Professionalism is central to the educational process and will be modeled for and developed in physical therapy students as an integral part of their academic and clinical education.
+Therefore, the program promotes inclusion of professional behaviors into the curriculum as a required component for all academic and clinical courses.

 D. Program Goals